Question: Ivan you are a mountaineer from Bulgaria. Can you tell us what mountains have you visited during your trips?

 Ivan: The answer is simple – out of comparison.

 Question: What is so special about these mountains?

 Ivan: I really don’t know, but I think it was love at first sight.
 Even before I saw them, I had seen only the name on the map and I said to myself “that’s it”.
 And I wasn’t wrong.

 Virtyt: So who gave the name?

 Ivan: I think the name was given by the local population.
-During Turkish times there were not only Albanians living in the present day Albania, Kosovo and Montenegro but also Slavic speaking population whomever one may name them today – Serbs, Montenegrins or Bosnjaks.
-Gusinje for example as stated Ami Boue, the first foreign scientist who crossed Prokletia, was one of the most dangerous towns in the Ottoman empire and it was inhabited by a lot of refugees and criminals who escaped blood feuds or criminal persecution of the official authorities.
-So this town which was the gate of the main old caravan route in Prokletia was inhabited by Boshnjaks (Bosnians), Serbs and Albanians both Muslims and Catholics.
-So to me it is a name given collectivly but each ethnic group used its own language.
-That’s why it is Bjeshket e Nemuna in Albanian, Prokletije in Serbian and even Prokletia in Bulgarian.
+During Turkish times there were not only Albanians living in present-day Albania, Kosovo, and Montenegro but also Slavic speaking population whomever one may name them today – Serbs, Montenegrins, or Bosniaks.
+Gusinje for example as stated by Ami Boue, the first foreign scientist who crossed Prokletia, was one of the most dangerous towns in the Ottoman empire and it was inhabited by a lot of refugees and criminals who escaped blood feuds or criminal persecution of the official authorities.
+So this town which was the gate of the main old caravan route in Prokletia was inhabited by Boshnjaks (Bosnians), Serbs, and Albanians both Muslims and Catholics.
+So to me, it is a name given collectively but each ethnic group used its own language.
+That’s why it is Bjeshket e Nemuna in Albanian, Prokletije in Serbian, and even Prokletia in Bulgarian.

 Virtyt: So do you think the name comes from Gusinje which was a dangerous place and because of this gave the name for whole mountains?